graphology/graphology/src/operators/README.md

 Returns the simple version of the given multigraph where we only keep a single edge of each type between nodes.

+Note that you can pass a function to merge edge attributes in case of mutual edges or mixed edges conflicts.
+This can be useful to sum weights and so on...

 If an already simple graph is passed, the function will only return a copy of it.

 ```js